mdrahmed/cheatsheets/tmux/README.md

 # This file has shortcuts for new conf => bind-key `ctrl+z` instead of `ctrl+b`

+## Important notes
+If I change the location of the `.tmux.conf` file to `.config` dir then tmux will be able to find the configuration file inside `.config`.
+So, like `vim`, I don't need to create a symbolic link.

 ### Sessions I
 `ctrl+zs` List sessions<br/>
 `ctrl+z$` Name session<br/>